-Development incorporating new public spaces, and creating new frontages to public spaces and thoroughfares, should make these spaces and frontages distinct and visually and physically interesting by including and integrating public art.
+Development proposals incorporating new public spaces, or creating new frontages to public spaces and thoroughfares, are encouraged to make these spaces and frontages distinct and visually and physically interesting by including and integrating public art.

-5.2.9 The purpose of the planning system is to contribute to the achievement of sustainable development.
+5.2.8 The purpose of the planning system is to contribute to the achievement of sustainable development.
 The planning system has three over-arching objectives to achieve this: an economic role, a social role and an environmental role.
 Part of the social role identified in the NPPF is to support communities' cultural well-being (paragraph 8).
 Policy RLS7 by seeking to incorporate public art into the spaces and frontages created by new development seeks to enrich the town's public realm introducing visual and physical interest into the local environment.
-The Town Council will support the work of local artists, artists with a local connection, and educational and community groups to help in the implementation of this policy.
+The Town Council will support the work of local artists, artists with a local connection, and educational and community groups to help in the implementation of this policy (see Appendix 3 - Town Council Supporting Actions).